leamahler85/leamahler85/README.md

 ### Hey I am Léa ! 👋

 - 🔭 I’m currently looking for an intership of 4-6 months in web development (Full Stack), remotely or in Toulouse city.
-- :sunny: I love to learn about tech, how it impacts our world, contribute to the community.
+- :sunny: I love to learn about tech, how it impacts our world, and contribute to the community.
 I would love to work on challenging projects ! 💪

 ## ⚡ What you need to know about me :